NOAA-GFDL/MDTF-diagnostics/diagnostics/lwa_block_detect/doc/lwa_block_detect.rst

 so the MDTF preprocessor can extract the level from a model's four-dimensional ``zg`` field or translate a native three-dimensional Z500 field.
 The framework performs convention translation and unit conversion before the driver runs.
-Consequently, the POD analyzes model output rather than opening reanalysis files directly.
-ERA5 is used only as an independent one-year development test.

 Input-grid and calendar support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^